Tracked Search Terms and User Actions Log

 One of the pillars of GDPR is accountability.
-By logging all actions taken within the GDPR module, along with details about who took them and when they were taken, the User Actions Log helps you demonstrate the measures you're taking to achieve compliance with GDPR.
+By logging all actions taken within the Data Privacy module, along with details about who took them and when they were taken, the User Actions Log helps you demonstrate the measures you're taking to achieve compliance with GDPR.

 Read about the User Actions Log in the Help Center.